Waxworks (1924 film): Plot

-A young nameless poet (Dieterle) enters a wax museum where the proprietor works in the company of his daughter Eva (Olga Belajeff).
-The proprietor hires the poet to write a backstory for his wax models of Harun al-Rashid (Jannings), Ivan the Terrible (Veidt), and Jack the Ripper (Krauss) in order to draw an audience to the museum.
+A young nameless poet enters a wax museum where the proprietor works in the company of his daughter Eva.
+The proprietor hires the poet to write a backstory for his wax models of Harun al-Rashid, Ivan the Terrible, and Jack the Ripper in order to draw an audience to the museum.
 With his daughter by his side, the poet notices that the arm of Harun al-Rashid is missing and writes a story incorporating the missing arm.

 Harun al-Rashid

-The poet sees himself in his story as a pie baker, Assad, where he lives with his wife Maimune (played by Olga Belajeff) directly by the walls of the palace where Harun Al-Rashid lives.
+The poet sees himself in his story as a pie baker, Assad, where he lives with his wife Maimune directly by the walls of the palace where Harun Al-Rashid lives.
 Smoke from Assad's bakery covers the front of the palace, where Al-Rashid loses a game of chess, leading him to want the head of the baker.
 He sends his Grand Vizier to find the man, Assad, but in doing so, he finds Assad's wife with whom he is enchanted.
 After being captivated by her beauty and also captivating her with his status among the royals, he returns to tell Al-Rashid that he does not have the baker's head but rather something better - news about the baker's wife.
 Al-Rashid then resolves to go out that night, incognito, and visit the beauty.
 When he steals away from his castle, the ruler witnesses an argument between the jealous Assad and Maimune, who both seem dissatisfied with their poverty-laden life.
 Assad then says he will rob Al-Rashid's wishing ring to solve their problems.